-Protecting Our Water and Our Health from Coal Ash
+Protecting Our Water and Health from Coal Ash

-Nearly every major river in the Southeast has one or more lagoons on its banks holding slurries of coal ash from power plants.
-Containing hundreds of thousands of tons of toxin-laden waste, these pools are often unlined and have leaked arsenic, mercury, thallium, selenium, and other contaminants into the rivers and the underlying groundwater for years, if not decades.
-A report by the U.S. Environmental Protection Agency found that unlined coal combustion waste ponds pose a cancer risk 900 times above acceptable levels.
+Nearly every major river in the Southeast has one or more unlined, leaking pits on its banks filled with water and holding coal ash from power plants.
+Containing millions of tons of toxin-laden waste, these pits are unlined and have leaked arsenic, mercury, thallium, selenium, and other harmful contaminants into the rivers and the underlying groundwater for decades.

 Advocating Tougher Standards

 Despite the dangers revealed by the catastrophic Kingston spill in 2008 and the 2014 Dan River spill in NC, only in 2015 did the EPA put its coal ash rule (known as the Coal Combustion Residuals or CCR rule) into effect.
 Under the Trump administration and at the request of coal ash polluters, EPA weakened the rule’s requirements for safer handling of coal ash and separating it from groundwater that would have been self-implemented by the utilities and enforceable by citizens.
 SELC will continue to enforce stronger U.S. and state clean water and anti-pollution laws to protect rivers and communities from the dangers of coal ash.

 SELC Hopes for Change at EPA under Regan’s Leadership Based on Work in North Carolina

 SELC Statement on New EPA Clean Water Act Guidance following U.S. Supreme Court Decision